Milan104/KeyauthPHP-RegisterWithoutKey/README.md

 # KeyauthPHP-RegisterWithoutKey

-This will gives your users the ability to register on your website without entering a key.
+This gives your users the ability to register on your website without entering a key.
 It assigns them the default subscribtion/license level. (changable in line 9)

 This requires KeyAuth seller plan to utlilize the seller API.
 Upgrade at https://keyauth.com/dashboard/upgrade/